AndrewJBateman/next-excel-gcp/README.md

 ## :cool: Features - Frontend

-* Connecting to a GCP Docs Excel sheet using Next and not much code
+* Connecting to a GCP Docs Excel sheet using Next.js and not much code

 ## :clipboard: Status, Testing & To-Do List